salsify/condition-editor-coding-exercise/README.md

 * Creating or updating a filter causes the the list of products to update

 # Tips and Recommendations
-- No other Operators or data types will be introduced, they are static.
+- No other Operators or data types will be introduced; they are static.
 - Properties and Products vary from customer to customer, you cannot depend on having the same properties or products available each time this application loads

 ## Properties Types/Operators